 Thursday, May 13, 2021

-The Ultimate College Visit at Indiana University
+The Ultimate College Visit in Bloomington

 The awesome, talented people in IU's Office of Admissions team have your campus visit covered, but what about life outside of campus?
 Make the most of your time in Bloomington by experiencing the food, shops, and recreation we have to offer as you consider making B-Town your home for the next four years.